crachecode/Botphobic/README.md

 ## Usage

-Simply activate the functionalities you want to use in FluxBB administration panel : _Plugins menu_ -> _Botphobic_.
+Simply activate the tests you want to perform in FluxBB administration panel : _Plugins menu_ -> _Botphobic_.

+Here you can also write a custom error message.